Meet our researchers.

 Sharynne Hamilton is a Ngunnawal woman, a PhD Scholar at the Regulatory Institutions Network, and was ANU’s first Indigenous intern, working with Valerie Braithwaite on the Community Capacity Building in Child Protection projects.
 Sharynne graduated from the Australian National University in 2013 with a first class Honours degree in Political Science and has many years’ experience in family inclusion in child protection practice, is a founding member of the Family Inclusion Network in WA and has been extensively involved working with governments toward the development of Family Inclusion Network’s and parental and family engagement.
 In 2015-2016, Sharynne is undertaking research with the Banksia Hill FASD (Fetal Alcohol Spectrum Disorder) project at the Telethon Kids Institute, Perth.

 Nathan Harris is a clinical psychologist and a visiting fellow at the Australian National University.
 Nathan was leader of the Community Capacity Building in Child Protection projects and of an Australian Research Council Linkage research partnership with the ACT government.
-Nathan has held the positions of lecturer at the University of Cambridge, senior research fellow in the Regulatory Institutions Network at ANU, has worked in collaboration with the Australian Centre for Child Protection at the University of Adelaide, and worked within the ACT Government to better understand the regulatory activities of child protection and the opportunities and constraints on case managers and workers.
+Nathan has held the positions of lecturer at the University of Cambridge, senior research fellow in the School of Regulation and Global Governance at ANU, has worked in collaboration with the Australian Centre for Child Protection at the University of Adelaide, and worked within the ACT Government to better understand the regulatory activities of child protection and the opportunities and constraints on case managers and workers.
 Nathan has also played a major role in the development of restorative justice and responsive regulation in child protection, building on his PhD work on the Canberra Reintegrative Shaming Experiments (RISE) and a postdoctoral fellowship on restorative justice with youth offenders at the University of Leuven, Belgium.

-Meredith Edelman is a PhD scholar in the Regulatory Institutions Network at ANU.
+Meredith Edelman is a PhD scholar in the School of Regulation and Global Governance at ANU.
 Meredith studied law at the University of Southern California before coming to Australia to do her doctorate.
 Her work experience includes a clerkship with the Honorable Philip R. Martinez of the United States District Court for the Western District of Texas (El Paso), working as a bankruptcy and corporate restructuring lawyer, working for a legal services organization providing foreclosure and other legal assistance to low income persons in Reno, Nevada, providing pro bono legal services to organizations serving low income communities in Los Angeles, California as well as the United States Federal Public Defenders office in Tucson, Arizona.
 Before law school, Meredith was a Teach for America corps member and taught bilingual (Spanish and English) pre-kindergarten in Houston, Texas.
 Meredith’s proposed research will consider the varying responses to allegations of sexual abuse against Catholic clergy through a lens of restorative justice.

 Deb Cleland is research assistant to John and Valerie Braithwaite, on the projects Regulation and Social Capital and Peacebuilding Compared, providing qualitative data analysis expertise and research support.
 In particular, Valerie and Deb are looking at how regulation can improve quality of life and citizen engagement in our democracy.